jcchurch/HuntTheYetiAlexa/README.md

 # Hunt the Yeti skill for Amazon Echo

+## License

+As of May 16, 2017, this code is distributed under the GPL.
+You may use the code under the GPL terms and conditions, [which are best explained here](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3).
+The most notable requirement of the GPL is that you must disclose your source code.
+You may use this in a commercial product, but ultimately I want this to be an educational experience.

 ## Overview

 Hunt the Yeti is an interpretation of Hunt the Wumpus, a classic game for teaching artificial intelligence.
 The game is played on a five-by-five grid of rooms called a cave.
 Scattered around the cave are: